Jellyliu97/homepage/_pages/about.md

   - /about.html
 ---

-I am first year of PhD in computer science and technology at the **State Key Laboratory for Novel Software Technology** (LANDS Group) of Nanjing University.
+I am in the first year of a PhD in computer science and technology at the **State Key Laboratory for Novel Software Technology** (LANDS Group) of Nanjing University.
 I obtained my master's degree in artificial intelligence from the **State Key Laboratory of Millimeter Waves** (AEM Group) of Southeast University, China.
-My current research interest includes machine learning (diffusion model), computer vision (including medical image processing), multi-modal intelligent sensing (mmwave vision), audio processing and human-computer interaction.
-I hope build a learning and research path from the sensing and recognition to cognitive and embodied intelligence for AI agent (e.g. robot, UAV, edge device, intelligent vehicle and so on).
+My current research interests include computer vision (including medical image processing), multi-modal intelligent sensing (mmwave vision), and human-computer interaction.
+I plan to build a learning and research path from sensing and recognition to cognitive and embodied intelligence for AI agents (e.g., robots, UAVs, edge devices, intelligent vehicles, and so on).

 **Education Experiences**
 ------